-Figure 6-17 provides an overview of a typical GIS use case, demonstrating how user performance (user experience) has changed as workstation performance has improved over the past 10 years.
+Figure 7-18 provides an overview of a typical GIS use case, demonstrating how user performance (user experience) has changed as workstation performance has improved over the past 10 years.
 The standard use case applied to the ArcGIS performance models assumes a typical client display can be rendered within roughly 2 seconds, and the average user interaction time (time to review the display and enter data) is roughly 6 seconds.
 This results in an average user cycle time (between screen displays) of roughly 8 seconds.
 These assumptions establish the basis for translating our benchmark test results (batch process models) to sizing models for real interactive user environments.
-For the ArcGIS performance models, users wait on CPU processing about 25 percent of the time.
-With these assumptions, a single ArcGIS desktop batch process provides the equivalent processing load of four concurrent ArcGIS desktop clients.
+For the ArcGIS performance models, users wait on CPU processing about 12 percent of the time.
+With these assumptions, a single ArcGIS desktop batch process provides the equivalent processing load of six concurrent ArcGIS desktop clients.

-Figure 6-17 ArcGIS Use Case Parameters
+Figure 7-18 ArcGIS Use Case Parameters

 The amount of time it takes a typical user to view a new display and enter appropriate data for the next display (user interaction time) is the fundamental difference between batch processing (no user interaction) and a real user work environment.
 GIS processing is compute intensive, resulting in users routinely waiting on computer processing during normal operations.
 The sizing models used prior to 1999 (Arc95 through Arc98) assumed ArcInfo users had to wait about 50 percent of their time for computer processing (terminal servers could support two users per CPU).
-Computing performance has increased over ten times of what was available five years ago.
+Computing performance has increased over ten times what was available five years ago.
 GIS operations have become more productive during this same period.
 The Arc99, Arc00, and Arc01 performance models assume GIS concurrent users wait on CPU processing 33 percent of the time, while the remaining time is spent on data review and input.
-The Arc02 model assumes users wait on CPU processing 25 percent of the time.
-The Arc03 models are based on the same Arc02 user performance profile.
+The Arc02 and Arc03 models assumed users wait on CPU processing 25 percent of the time.
+The Arc04 models are assume users wait on CPU processing 12 percent of the time (platform performance doubled during the past year).